-Publications: Author of six fencing texts published by Lulu.com: The Assistant Moniteur Handbook, The Moniteur Handbook, The Moniteur d’Escrime Historique Handbook, Teaching Notes for the Classical Fencing Instructor, The Private School of Defense: The Rapier Method of G. H. 1614 CE; Broadsword, Sabre, and Cutlass in the 1800s: A study of six sources; and Fencing Technique and Tactics: The Salle Green Blog.
+Publications: Author of seven fencing texts published by Lulu.com: The Assistant Moniteur Handbook; The Moniteur Handbook; The Moniteur d’Escrime Historique Handbook; Teaching Notes for the Classical Fencing Instructor; The Private School of Defense: The Rapier Method of G. H. 1614 CE; Broadsword, Sabre, and Cutlass in the 1800s: A study of six sources; and Fencing Technique and Tactics: The Salle Green Blog.
 Author of the 12 teaching guides for the United States Fencing Coaches Association’s National Training Program.
 Author of 151 articles on modern, classical, and historical fencing published on EzineArticles.com.

 Education: Bachelor of Arts, Duke University 1969, Master of Public Administration, University of West Florida 1983, Master of Business Administration in Aviation, Embry Riddle Aeronautical University 1987, Doctor of Philosophy, Capella University 1999.

 Coaching philosophy: I am an athlete centered Fencing Master.
 I work to meet the goals of the individuals who come to fence at Salle Green, whether their focus is competitive or recreational, while instilling in them the values of honor, respect, and sportsmanship central to the history and future of our sport.
 This includes teaching our historical and classical fencers with fidelity to historical and classical technique, and providing the highest standard of tactical and technical training to our modern athletes that reflects current developments in fencing and in sports science.
 I work to create and maintain a Salle culture of hard work and dedication to the sport to build in all of our athletes the ability to value, understand, and achieve excellence.
 I value loyalty to the Salle and to its values, and I am fiercely loyal to my students.
 My vision is that Salle Green will be the premier venue for training fencers and coaches in the Southeast Region.